Neogoma/stardust-SDK/update.md

 ## 0.52
 * SDK
-    * Fixed a memory leak by blocking the picture intake
+    * Fixed a memory leak by blocking the data capture
     * Making relocation faster

 ## 0.51